Photographer Laia Abril holiding up an image from "Thinspiration Fanzine" (Photo courtesy of Laia Abril / INSTITUTE)

 There are some photographs so unbearable to look at that you can’t take your eyes off them.
-The images in Laia Abril’s Thinspiration fanzine fit into this category.
-Her re-photographed pro-ana selfies show girls flaunting angular, emaciated bodies: impossibly wide thigh gaps, ribs straining through skin, jutting hipbones, and concave stomachs.
+The images in Laia Abril’s Thinspiration Fanzine fit this category.
+Her re-photographed “pro-ana selfies" show girls flaunting angular, emaciated bodies: impossibly wide thigh gaps, ribs straining through skin, jutting hipbones and concave stomachs.

 Laia’s work has focused on eating disorders since 2010.
-The latest chapter in her project, The Epilogue, is published this month and tells the story of an American girl called Mary Cameron “Cammy” Robinson, who died of bulimia at 26.
-Through interviews, photographs, and other found materials, the book reconstructs Cammy's life and the aftermath of her death, asking how the illness makes a person self-destruct and how it affects those around them.
+The latest chapter in her project, The Epilogue, is published this month and tells the story of an American girl called Mary Cameron “Cammie” Robinson, who died of bulimia at 26.
+Through interviews, photographs and other found materials, the book reconstructs Cammie's life and the aftermath of her death, asking how the illness makes a person self-destruct and how it affects those around them.